Neocreb/frontend-eloity-unified-ecosys/PLATFORM_FEATURE_REVIEW_AND_SUGGESTIONS.md

-# 🚀 Softchat Platform: Comprehensive Feature Review & Enhancement Suggestions
+# 🚀 Eloity Platform: Comprehensive Feature Review & Enhancement Suggestions

 > **⚠️ Note**: This document has been updated to reflect the actual current implementation.
 Previously mentioned DeFi features (staking, yield farming) are planned for future implementation - see [DEFI_ROADMAP.md](./DEFI_ROADMAP.md) for details.